 What Is the Research Process?

-Comparative effectiveness reviews are conducted by an Evidence-based Practice Center (EPC) using rigorous methods and guidelines.
+The Evidence-based Practice Centers (EPCs) use rigorous methods and guidelines to develop systematic reviews on the effectivess or comparative effectiveness of a test, procedure, or treatment.
 Researchers review clinical research and clinical trials, along with other research studies, to answer the key questions.